FDonovan98/portfolio/pages/ReflectiveJournal.md

     </div>
 <div>

 As you can see, while my idea started as an interior I have shifted to an external shot as it's what I felt more drawn too, and I believe it will be more reasonable and flexible in terms of project scope.
-While an interior could need a good amount of props to decorate, I am hoping to be able to repeat a lot of detail that I sculpt for the outside.
+While an interior could need a good amount of props to decorate, I am hoping to be able to repeat a lot of detail that I sculpt for the outside to save time.

 <p style="margin-bottom:3cm;"></p>